archerydwd/flask-blog/README.md

 	app.run()
 ```

-In the above we are first importing sqlite3
+In the above we are first importing all the required libraries.
+We are then setting up the database tables and creating the connection to the database.
+Then we get into the flask app.